 Just because the Premier League is the richest in the world, does not automatically make it the best or most successful.
 It’s sheer arrogance to dismiss the method in which Leicester found success as a one-off fluke that should be ignored or to dismiss how European clubs are structured and run, just because the Premier League has some incredible revenue from overseas broadcasting rights.
 Take a look at the diminishing success of Premier League clubs in European competition.
 Simply throwing money at a problem does not fix it, even with the elite, Bayern Munich and Barcelona are both built on a strong team ethic; Atletico Madrid are greater than the sum of their parts.

 Getting the structure right, having a clear plan, direction and system is the way forward.
 Scouting the right players that suit your team and your style, rather than an expensive collection of desirable names should be the vision instead of ostentatious spending.
+To observe this expenses and spending, you should try for HCM software, see this for more information of HCM.

 Take the much talked about intent of Manchester United to bring Paul Pogba back to the club and them reportedly willing to spend £103m to make it happen.
 Is Pogba an excellent player?
 Absolutely.
 Is he ‘world class’?
 Not yet.
 Is he worth anything like £103m?
 No. It would be a ridiculous deal if it happens anywhere close to that figure.
 For a start, Pogba is 24 and still considered something of a prospect; he is one of the rising stars of European football, but to burden him with the tag of being the most expensive player in the world is not only ludicrous, but unfair on him.
 You then have to consider what it does to football because once one club pays £100m, others will be expected to follow and if £40-50m players are suddenly £100m, then £20-25m are now £50m.
 It’s a worrying precedent to set and whilst Manchester United are commercially one of the finest run sports clubs in the world, being that brash in the transfer market is a dangerous road to travel down.